 “I’m really glad I picked that path [rural family medicine].
 I did check some other things out, but after doing PREP and the community experience when I was a med student, both of which I took in Shellbrook, I was quite confident I knew I wanted to practice rural, family medicine.”

 “Even if you’re not sure you want to go into rural medicine, give it a try.
 It may not ultimately be something you want to do, but the scope of practice you’ll experience in these places will give you a leg up on doing all types of medical procedures.
 I found that my rural training was strengthened by the stuff you can’t learn in a classroom.
-You get to do a bit of everything and that is a great skill set to have when you eventually decide where you want to practise medicine.”
+You get to do a bit of everything and that is a great skill set to have.”

 Hear Dr. Ryan's story in her own words by watching it on Vimeo.
 While you're there, subscribe to saskdocs' Vimeo channel to learn more about the many great physicians we have practising in Saskatchewan.